shirakaba/react-nativescript/README.md

 Certainly not UI-based native modules.
 But all flavours of NativeScript can consume native code, so it can probably consume React Native native modules, though may take a small bit of refactoring 🤔

+Stanisław Chmiela ([@sjchmiela](https://twitter.com/sjchmiela)) produced a [proof-of-concept](https://gist.github.com/sjchmiela/e1fcb7ca255e77e92bb2c64bc63b7fee) for importing Expo Unimodules into NativeScript that could be used as a basis for this effort.
+Original discussion [here](https://twitter.com/sjchmiela/status/1158402590499057665?s=20).

 ## Roadmap 🛣

 A quick list of my own plans (not necessarily in execution order):

-* Logo
-* Real-world sample app
 * Documentation website
-* Updated React HMR and Dev Tools (once they're released)
+* Document workflow for React Dev Tools v4 (which includes HMR)
 * Conference talk 🤞

 Wishes: